An Improved Solution for Restricted and Uncertain TRQ: Explicit CSPTRQ

+\textbf{Discussion.} We remark that the swapping operation itself is very easy, as it does not rely on any complicated technique.
+Furthermore, after we swap the order of geometric operations, to develop the pruning/validating rules is also not difficult.
+We highlight it because it is surprisingly simple but clearly efficient.

-For any object $o\in \mathscr O^*$ that has not been pruned/validated in the previous step, it seems that we can compute its appearance probability $p$ using Equation \ref{equation:pj}.
-We note that it is incorrect, since the intersection result $s$ obtained in the previous step possibly is a fake result.
+Now, for any object $o\in \mathscr O^*$, if it has not been pruned (or validated) by Lemma \ref{Lemma:the first prune} or Corollary \ref{Lemma:the first prune copy}, whether or not we can directly compute its appearance probability $p$ using Equation (\ref{equation:pj})?
+At the first sight, it seems to be sure.
+However, we should note that the intersection result $s$ obtained by Equation (\ref{equation:swapping compuation}) is possibly a fake result.
+We next share our insights and explain the details.